gortaina/workout/100DaysOfMLCode/Readme.md

 enviroment setup, english plan and fill the "patience"

 ## Day 2 - 30/10/2016 - Monday - near 00:00 of 01/10/2016
-Instaling miniconda on unbutu, I did a simple example with KNN(setorsis and kurtosis)
+Installed miniconda on unbutu on VirtualBox, I did a simple example with KNN(setorsis and kurtosis).

-Toughs: I remmember in a interview, I mistaked KNN with K-Means!
-KKKK, I thinked heard "Key Near Neighbors" not K-Means, bad signals on the phone cause this.
+#100DaysOfMLCode

 ## Day 3 - 01/10/2016 - Tuesday -near 00:00 of 02/10/2016
 NLP course - learning Transformer subject, may be I can get a Optimus Prime! 👾